codacy/chart/docs/configuration/integrations/email.md

 # Emails

-## SMTP Configuration

-Follow the instructions below to set up the Codacy integration with SMTP to send emails:
+Follow the instructions below to set up Codacy to send emails using your SMTP server:

 1. Edit the file `values-production.yaml`, set `global.email.enabled: "true"` and define the remaining values with the credentials for your smtp server: